-The bill amends Section 2306.67071 of the Government Code to establish additional requirements for applications for low-income housing tax credits specifically for developments financed through the private activity bond program.
-The heading of the section is updated to reflect this focus, and the language regarding notice, hearing, and resolution by certain governing bodies is removed.
-Applicants are now required to notify the state representative of the district containing the proposed development site, as well as the governing body of the municipality and the county commissioners court, depending on the location of the site.
+The bill amends the requirements for applications for low-income housing tax credits specifically for developments financed through the private activity bond program.
+It changes the heading of Section 2306.67071 in the Government Code to reflect this focus and introduces new requirements for applicants.
+Notably, applicants must now provide notice of their intent to file an application to the state representative of the district where the proposed development site is located, as well as to the governing body of the municipality and the commissioners court of the county, depending on the location of the site.
+Additionally, a new subsection (c-1) stipulates that if the state representative submits a letter opposing the development, the board cannot approve the application, regardless of compliance with other notice requirements.

 Statutes affected: